mhamze23/Module-3/README.md

-# Module3- Challenge
-03 JavaScript: Password Generator
+# 03 JavaScript: Password Generator

 ## Your Task